Updated 16 May 2017

 Electrical converter problems in caravans result in flat batteries when away for more than a few hours from 230 volts.
 Here’s how to fix this.
-Some 80% plus of caravans and motor homes sold in Australia and New Zealand use these converters.
+These converters are fitted to almost all caravans and motor homes worldwide.
+They are thus not suitable for RVs free camping.

 Electrical converter problems in caravans – nominal battery capacity

-As one major converter maker states – their function is to ‘provide a [230 volt run] 12 volt dc power system, with optional battery backup’.
-That ‘battery backup’ has limited capacity.
-In the USA it is often referred to as an ’emergency’ supply.
-Few can supply 12 volt power for more than one night away from 230 volts.
+These converters run 12 volt appliances directly from 230 volt power.
+Their battery back-up is consequently nominal.
+One maker states – they ‘provide a [230 volt run] 12 volt system, with optional battery backup’.
+In the USA it is often specifically called an ’emergency’ supply.
+Few supply 12 volt power for more than one night away from 230 volts.

 Electrical converter problems in caravans – too low voltage

-There are two further electrical converter problems in caravans and motor homes.
-Most converters produce about 13.65 volts.
-This is too low to speedily charge the lead acid deep cycle and AGM batteries typically supplied.
-This is usually made clear in the makers’ literature.
-One advises that a deeply discharged 120 Ah battery is likely ‘to take 10 hours to attain 80% charge, and a further ten hours to fully charge.’
-Another advises that charging that (the same size) battery ‘requires 70 hours’.
-Vendors may explain how to use these systems, but not that they preclude extended free-camping.
+There are two further electrical converter problems (when free camping).
+In particular, most converters produce about 13.65 volts.
+This is too low to speedily charge the batteries typically used.
+This is, however, usually made clear in the specifications.
+One reveals a deeply discharged 120 Ah battery is likely ‘to take 10 hours to attain 80% charge.’
+‘And a further ten hours to fully charge.’
+Another advises that charging ‘requires 70 hours’.
+Vendors may explain how to use these systems.
+They may not, however, reveal this preclude extended free-camping.

 Converters cannot be modified.
-Slow charging can be improved by replacing the converter by a high quality multi-stage battery charger.
-They charge at up to 14.7 volts.
-If driving a few hours each day it is worth adding a dc-dc alternator charger.
-(See Charge Batteries Faster and Deeper).
-As shown below however, changing the charger may only partially assist.
+Charging is speeded by replacing it by a multi-stage battery charger.
+If frequently driving, it’s worth adding a dc-dc alternator charger.
+But this only partially assists.
+(See also Charge Batteries Faster and Deeper).

-Electrical converter problems in caravans – thin wiring
+Electrical converter problems in caravans – too thin wiring

-The 13.6-13.65 volts converter output is higher than the 12.7-12.3 volts needed by 12 volt lights and appliances.
-Many caravan and motor home makers thus install thinner cabling than needed for a battery driven system.
-This is fine when running from 230 volts, but lead acid and AGM batteries fall from 12.7 or so volts to about 11.8 volts as they discharge.
-The cable voltage drop reduces this to a typical 12.3-12.4 maximum when battery fed.
-And too a less than useful 11.8 volts when still 50% charged.
+The 13.6-13.65 volts converter output is a volt higher than needed by lights and appliances.
+RV makers realise this.
+Many accordingly use thinner cabling.
+This drops the better part of one volt.
+It’s fine when running from 13.6-13.65 volts.
+It is not, however, when powered by conventional batteries.
+These fall from 12.7 to about 11.8 volts as they discharge.
+Thin cable thus drops this to 12.3-12.4 volts whilst battery fed.
+And to 11.8 volts or so when still 50% charged.

-Replacing that converter as described above thus assists converter problems in caravans and motor homes.
-Necessary also is to upgrade the charging, water pumping and fridge cabling.
-Voltage drop is less of an issue with LEDs lights.
+Replacing that converter assists converter problems.
+But necessary also is upgrading charging, water pumping and fridge cabling.
+(Voltage drop is rarely an issue with LEDs.)

 Electrical converter problems in caravans – a new approach

-The voltage drop problem can now be partially or almost fully overcome by using lithium ion batteries.
+The voltage drop problem can be substantially overcome by using lithium ion batteries.

-The manufacturer claims that these batteries can be charged from most constant voltage battery chargers.
+The manufacturer claims that these batteries charge from most constant voltage chargers.

-On the relatively light loads drawn drawn by caravans and motor homes, lithium ion (LiFePO4)* batteries produce a virtually constant 13.1-13.0 volts (from 90%-20% charge).
-They charge very much faster and can deliver virtually starter motor current with next to no drop in voltage.
-All can be used in deep cycle applications.
-The too light cable still introduces an undesirable voltage drop.
-This is far less of an issue however with LiFePO4’s virtually constant voltage output.
-Further, unlike lead acid batteries, their voltage only marginally falls under truly heavy loads (e.g.microwave oven, or air compressor).
+Lithium ion (LiFePO4)* batteries (in RVs) supply 13.1-13.0 volts (from 90%-20% charge).
+They charge very much faster.
+All can thus be used in deep cycle applications.
+Too light cable, however, still introduces undesirable voltage drop.
+This is less of an issue with that high constant voltage.
+It only marginally falls under truly heavy loads.

-This graph shows individual cell voltage for a typical LiFePO4 battery.
-(A 12 volt such battery has four cells – so you need to multiply the voltage shown by four).
-The most likely RV usage is about 0.1 volt below the blue line – so voltage output stays almost constant.
-The red line is at discharge levels of some three times the battery’s amp hour capacity (e.g, 300 amps for a 100 amp hour battery – close to starter motor current draw).
+Individual cell voltage for a typical LiFePO4.
+A 12 volt such battery has four cells.
+Typical RV usage is about 0.1 volt below the blue line.
+The red line is at discharge levels close to starter motor draw).

-This Redarc LiFePO4 dc-dc alternator charger is available in 25 amp and 40 amp versions.
-It also accepts solar panel input.
+Redarc LiFePO4 dc-dc alternator charger.
+It is available in 25 amp and 40 amp versions.
+It also accepts solar input.

 How a converter works

-Most converters have 230/12 volt (or 110/12 volt) transformers plus a full-wave bridge rectifier and possible smoothing capacitance.
-Some have a direct 12 volt input.
-As shown below that input is a few centimetres of wire plus (with some) a diode to prevent reverse current flow.
-That diode introduces up to 0.6 volt drop!
+Most converters have 230/12 volt (or 110/12 volt) transformers plus a bridge rectifier.
+Some have smoothing capacitance.
+There is a direct 12 volt input: – of a few centimetres of wire.
+It may include a diode to prevent reverse current flow, but that introduces up to 0.6 volt drop!

-In most, the battery is floated across the 13.60-13.65 volts output via a sensor that typically limits float current to 0.8-1.5 amps.
-An override usually enables charging at higher current if the battery drops below about 10.5 volts.
-But it still only charges from 13.6 or so volts.
-This is far too low for adequately charging lead acid or AGM batteries. .
+The RV battery floats across that 13.60-13.65 volts output.
+It normally charges at a mere 0.8-1.5 amps.
+That typically increases if battery voltage drops below 10.5 volts.
+But it still only charges at 13.6 or so volts.
+Far too low for adequately charging lead acid or AGM batteries.